nielsenamrose/trap-camera/README.md

 ## Setting up the BeagleBone Green

 I have a couple of BeagleBone Greens that I bought for another project.
 So that is what I will be using.
 Another single board computer like the Raspberry PI will probably work fine too.
+There is some BB specific code in start.sh to turn off the blue leds on the BB, but that is it.
+The main program trapcam.py will run fine on a PC with a connected webcam.

 First connect BBG to PC via USB.
 SSH to BBG as debian@192.168.7.2 default password is *temppwd*.